ozanMSFT/pytorch-wiki/Dispatcher---Structured-Kernels-Lab.md

 *Note 1:* Before starting, I recommend you create two separate conda environments. e.g. codegen_task_before and codegen_task_after.
 Run a REL_WITH_DEB_INFO=1 build before your changes in the first conda environment, and then switch to the second environment when making your changes.
 That will make it very easy to benchmark and compare your change to the baseline.

+I recommend you build with the following flags: `REL_WITH_DEB_INFO=1 USE_PER_OPERATOR_HEADERS=0 USE_DISTRIBUTED=0 USE_CUDA=0 python setup.py develop`

 *Note 2:* Feel free to ask the task owner for help if you’re stuck.
 There’s also a separate doc with tips + some gotchas that you might encounter here: https://fb.quip.com/L7PvAJOIb5iL.

-The main change that you’re going to make is to update the entries for add/add_/add_out in native_functions.yaml to mark them as manual_cpp_bindings.
+The main change that you’re going to make is to update the entries for mul/mul_/mul_out in native_functions.yaml to mark them as manual_cpp_bindings.

 Delete the structured/structured_inherits/structured_delegate/dispatch lines from each entry, and add in a new line: manual_cpp_bindings: True.
 You will also need to make the same change in derivatives.yaml.

 By removing all of the structured metadata and adding manual_cpp_bindings, a few things will happen:

-* The codegen will stop generating all of the structured kernel scaffolding for add:
+* The codegen will stop generating all of the structured kernel scaffolding for mul:
     * Function and Method API declaration/definitions in Functions.h and TensorBody.h
     * Calls to the dispatcher (these live in Operators.cpp)
     * Structured Kernel meta() and impl() declarations, which live in NativeFunctions.h and NativeMetaFunctions.h
-    * All of the class scaffolding + actual codegen’d kernels for the 3 add variants that you saw in RegisterCPU.cpp
+    * All of the class scaffolding + actual codegen’d kernels for the 3 mul variants that you saw in RegisterCPU.cpp
 * The codegen will now expect the existence of the following functions, which you will need to implement.
-    * at:: The functions API (add and add_out)
+    * at:: The functions API (mul and mul_out)
-    * at::Tensor:: The methods API (add and add_)
+    * at::Tensor:: The methods API (mul and mul_)
     * at::native:: The native API.
-This namespace contains all of our internal kernel definitions. (add, add_ and add_out)
+This namespace contains all of our internal kernel definitions. (mul, mul_ and mul_out)

 ## How to make the changes